joochanshin/Interview-Prep/Data Science/dataScience.md

 Systematic: Chooses subjects in a systematic (i.e. orderly / logical) way from the target population, like every nth participant on a list of names.

+3. What is the difference between Type I vs Type II error?

+**Answer**: Type I is the incorrect rejection of a true null hypothesis.
+Type II is the failure to reject a false null hypothesis.